incodame/pavements/README.md

 The goal of this foundation tool is to allow the creation of such a combined graph representation using a user friendly set of incremental commands, or a DSL defined in a pavements.yml file.

+The tool stores the combined graph into a graph database (terminus).

 The framework's user guide and examples is covered in this online [book](https://github.com/incodame/pavements/blob/master/doc/book.org)

 # package preparation